enogrob/project-things-today/README.md

 [x] 2016-11-29 tdpj # -> tdyj # and tdpj shall handle only project name jumps [x] 2016-11-29 tdpi-tdpe -> tdyi-tdye and then renamed to tdyia-tdyea [x] 2016-11-28 Improved Git Integration
-:

-Still to do
-[~] performing tdy tests with bats framework.
 ```